SLdragon/wiki-teamsfx/Integrate-Azure-SQL-Database-with-your-Teams-app.md

 ## Step 5: Update your cloud infrastructure and deploy your app

-After you updated bicep file for your project, you need to run `Teams: Provision in the cloud` command in VS Code extension to apply your changes to bicep file.
+After you updated bicep file for your project, you need to run `Teams: Provision` command in VS Code extension to apply your changes to bicep file.

-After you updated your source code, you need to run `Teams: Deploy to the cloud` command in VS Code extension to deploy your code to cloud.
+After you updated your source code, you need to run `Teams: Deploy` command in VS Code extension to deploy your code to cloud.

 <p align="right"><a href="#steps-to-create-azure-sql-database">back to top</a></p>